5 Books You Need to Read to Really Understand Personality Type

 There are tens of thousands of personality books in print, with hundreds more published every year.
 Unless you plan to devote the rest of your life to these publications, it's going to be pretty darn impossible to read them all.
 So where do you start?
-After giving it a lot of thought, here are the top five books that we think really drive readers to understand type, and to know themselves.
+After giving it a lot of thought, here are the top five books that we think can best help readers to understand personality type according to Myers and Briggs' theory—and ultimately, to better understand themselves.

 1. Please Understand Me/Please Understand Me II

 Author: David Keirsey and Marilyn Bates

 Why it's a must read: The seminal text on personality, Please Understand Me was one of the first books to popularize the personality theory of Briggs and Myers and contains some of the best type descriptions of this personality model.
 The book managed to sell nearly two million copies in its first 20 years of publication despite being advertised only by word of mouth, which speaks volumes about its quality.

 The revised version, Please Understand Me II by David Keirsey (Marilyn Bates died in the intervening years) is so comprehensively updated, it stands alone as a new work.
 After 20 more years of researching personality differences, Keirsey uses this second book to share deeper insights into each type's behavior, and explores how each type interacts with other types.
 The book is literally definitive in the sense that it defines the four temperaments (ST Guardians, SF Artisans, NF Idealists, and NT Rationals) so clearly that most other personality books takes this book's concepts for granted.

 Author: Isabel Briggs Myers and Peter Myers